-- If evacuation of part or all of the campus is necessary, monitor UAlert, e-mail, and the University's Campus Incidents34 page for additional information. - Those in need of transportation will be directed to areas to await transport to an off-campus site.
+- If evacuation of part or all of the campus is necessary, monitor UAlert, e-mail, and the University's Campus Incidents page for additional information. - Those needing transportation will be directed to areas to await transport to an off-campus site.